 Capital Allocation for Maximum Impact

-Asset-heavy PropTech companies must deploy venture debt capital efficiently.
+Real estate tech financing strategies require asset-heavy PropTech companies to deploy venture debt capital efficiently.
 Property acquisitions, equipment purchases, and infrastructure investments require careful planning.
-Lenders want clear capital deployment strategies.

 Prioritize investments with measurable returns.
 Property acquisitions should target specific cap rates or cash-on-cash returns.
 Equipment purchases need clear productivity improvements.
 Infrastructure investments require usage projections and revenue impacts.